minorua/Qgis2threejs/docs/source/Exporter.rst

     Opens the plugin homepage in default browser.
 Internet connection is required.

 * Send feedback
-    Opens the plugin bug tracker in default browser.
+    Opens the plugin issue tracking system in default browser.
 Internet connection is required.

 * About Qgis2threejs Plugin
     Displays the plugin version you are using.

-World Settings
+Scene Settings
 --------------

-World settings dialog controls some basic configuration settings for current scene.
+Scene settings dialog controls some basic configuration settings for current scene.
-Click on ``Scene - World Settings...`` menu entry to open the dialog.
+Click on ``Scene - Scene Settings...`` menu entry to open the dialog.

 .. image:: ./images/world_settings.png

-* Scale and Shift
+* World Coordinates

-    * Base size
+    * Base size (width)

-        Size in 3D world that corresponds to the map canvas width.
+        Size (width) in 3D world that corresponds to the map canvas width.
 The default value is 100.

     * Vertical exaggeration